Effective Cloud Strategies Start with Data Center Connectivity

 Cloud data centers

 Cloud data centers are operated and managed by cloud service providers to support their private and public cloud offerings.
+For example, Amazon's AWS operates many cloud data centers to help its clients and users access AWS services quickly, regardless of their location.
 These high-security facilities typically provide advanced encryption, security protocols, two-factor authentication, and single sign-on control.

 Multi-tenant data centers

-A multi-tenant data center (MTDC), also known as a colocation data center, operates much like a hotel.
-Secure and dedicated customer areas, known as cages, connect to the various compute, storage and switching resources based on the customer’s requirements.
-Depending on the specific MTDC, tenants can lease as much or as little space as needed, making it a good fit for most enterprise organizations.
+A multi-tenant data center (MTDC), or a colocation data center, operates much like a hotel.
+Secure dedicated customer areas, known as cages, connect to shared compute, storage, and network resources based on the customer’s requirements.
+MTDCs allow enterprises to lease flexible space, making them ideal for businesses of all sizes seeking scalable, secure, and efficient data center solutions.

-The vital link that enables businesses to leverage the efficiency, power and productivity of data center and cloud services is the connection between the customer’s facility(s) and the data center resources needed.
-This link can be established in various ways, such as a private connection like dedicated internet access service, a site-to-site virtual private network (VPN) or a dedicated multiprotocol label switching (MPLS) link.
+The link between a company's cloud services and its data centers can be established in various ways, such as a private connection like dedicated internet access service, a site-to-site virtual private network (VPN) or a dedicated multiprotocol label switching (MPLS) link.

 Ultimately, the type of connection you need will depend on several variables, such as:

-Next, the business will need to come to terms with the data center provider regarding a service level agreement (SLA).
 An SLA confirms in writing the level of service the data center will guarantee.
 These agreements typically cover key infrastructure elements and service metrics like power, temperature and network availability and often offer a 100% uptime guarantee for power, temperature and bandwidth.
-If a provider fails to meet uptime commitments outlined in the data center SLA, customers should be able to request a credit.

-High-speed, high-reliability and low-latency connectivity to your data center providers are essential for maximizing the value of cloud services.
-Moreover, every business has different data center and connectivity requirements.
-Some need the security of a Tier 4-classified data center; others find that a Tier 1 facility will meet their needs.
+High-speed, high-reliability and low-latency connectivity to your data center providers is essential for maximizing the value of cloud services.
+Moreover, every business has unique data center and connectivity requirements.
+Some organizations require enhanced security of a Tier 4-classified data center,; while others find that a Tier 1 facility meets their operational needs.
 Still, others may require connections to data centers that are compliant with HIPAA, US-EU Safe Harbor, SSAE 16 or PCI certifications.

 Glo Fiber Business’s Data Center Connectivity solutions enable every business to tailor a plan that meets their specific needs.
 We offer direct connections to dozens of data centers that meet a variety of certifications and tier levels while providing a range of options for services and security.
 With data speeds up to 100 Gbps, Glo Fiber Business can provide a best-fit solution for any size business.

 All Glo Fiber Business Data Center Connectivity and Cloud Express solutions run on one of the most advanced fiber networks in our service area.
-Our robust network incorporates a redundant, ring-protected network architecture, plus network points of presence with diverse connectivity and power, ensuring disaster-resistant service that is built to survive worst-case scenarios.
-We also offer deployment protection options for partially diverse, fully diverse and redundant POPs.
+Our robust network incorporates a redundant, ring-protected network architecture, plus along with strategically located network points of presence (POPs) offering diverse connectivity and power.
+This ensures disaster-resistant service that is built to survive worst-case scenarios.
+We also offer deployment protection options for partially diverse, fully diverse, and redundant POPs.

-The Glo Fiber Business network (16,300 fiber miles) is actively monitored 24/7/365 from our local Network Operations Center, enabling us to support superior SLAs for latency, availability and packet delivery.
+The Glo Fiber Business network spans over 18,000 fiber miles and is actively monitored 24/7/365 from our local Network Operations Center.
+This continuous monitoring enables us to support superior SLAs for latency, availability and reliable packet delivery.

 No matter where your business is located, we all live, work and compete in a global economy.
-The cloud has become the essential conduit that enables you to work efficiently and compete effectively.
-Accessing that conduit requires a fast, flexible and reliable connection to the gatekeepers of the cloud.
-Data Centers.
-Connect with Glo Fiber Business and let us help you get started.
+The cloud has become the essential conduit for modern business, enabling organizations to operate efficiently and compete effectively.
+Accessing that conduit requires a fast, flexible and reliable connection to data centers.

 To learn more about your Data Center Connectivity options, get a personalized quote from one of our Glo Fiber Business Account Managers today.